Andrew Dickson White: Diplomat

-While at Cornell, in 1871, he took leave to serve as a Commissioner to Santo Domingo, along with Benjamin Wade and Samuel Howe, at the request of President Ulysses Grant to determine the feasibility of an American annexation of the Dominican Republic.
+While at Cornell, in 1871, he took leave to serve as a Commissioner to Santo Domingo, along with Benjamin Wade and Samuel Gridley Howe, at the request of President Ulysses Grant to determine the feasibility of an American annexation of the Dominican Republic.
 Their report (available here) supported the annexation, but Grant was unable to gain sufficient political support to take further action.

 Later, White was appointed as the American ambassador to Germany (1879–1881).
 After returning to the United States, he was elected as the first president of the American Historical Association (1884–1886).
 Upstate New York Republicans nominated him for governor in 1876 and for Congress in 1886, but he did not win either primary.

 Following his resignation in 1885 as Cornell's president, White served as the minister to Russia (1892–1894), president of the American delegation to The Hague Peace Conference (1899), and again as ambassador to Germany (1897–1902).

 In 1904, White published his Autobiography, which he had written while he was relaxing in Italy after his retirement from the Department of State with the change in administrations.
 Cornell's third president, Jacob Gould Schurman, was appointed as ambassador to Germany from 1925 to 1929.

 At the onset of World War I, White supported the German cause within Europe because he had strong professional and emotional ties to Germany.
 By the summer of 1915, he retreated from this position and refrained from offering any support either publicly or privately.
 In the fall of 1916, President Woodrow Wilson appointed White to a peace commission to prepare a treaty with China.
 As of December 1916, White had reduced some of his obligations, resigning from the Smithsonian Board of Regents and the trustees of the Carnegie Institution.